 A Brief History

 On October 18, 2017, in honor of the month that brings us Halloween, perhaps the greatest of all holidays, we list our 10 favorite horror themed television series that are airing this month, some of which may have finished their season in October and others that are just starting.
-What shows would you add to this list?
-Did we pick any shows you do not like?
-Let us know.
 (See our list, 10 Greatest Sci-Fi and Horror Television Shows from October 2.)

 1. Channel Zero, SyFy.